linnarsson-lab/ceftools/README.md

 Each row has the same number of tab-separated fields, equal to `max(7, column count + row attribute count + 1)`.
 In other words, the entire file is a rectangular tab-delimited matrix, with at least seven columns.
 Carriage returns before newline characters are silently removed.
 Fields may be quoted using double quotes; these are silently removed when fields are read.
 Tabs and newlines are allowed inside a quoted field.

 The first line defines the file structure.
-It begins 'CEF', followed by header count, column count, row count, column attribute count, row attribute count, and the `Flags` value.
+It begins 'CEF', followed by header count, row attribute count, column attribute count, row count, column count, and the `Flags` value.

 This is followed by header lines, which are name-value pairs, with the name in the first column and the value in the second.
-There are no restrictions on either the names or the values, except that they cannot contain tabs, newlines or carriage returns.
+There are no restrictions on either the names or the values.
+The order of headers is not necessarily preserved when CEF files are read and written.
+There can be multiple headers with the same name.

 Next, the column attributes are given, each in a single row with an offset of `(row attribute count)`.
 Finally, the rows are given, starting with row attributes, and followed by the values of the main matrix.
 Values are represented in text as decimal floating-point numbers with no exponent (e.g. `-142.03939`) and must fit in a 32-bit IEEE-754 floating point number.